cross-platform-actions/haiku-builder/readme.md

-# NetBSD Builder
+# Haiku Builder

-This project builds the NetBSD VM image for the [cross-platform-actions/action](https://github.com/cross-platform-actions/action) GitHub action.
-The image contains a standard NetBSD installation without any X components.
-It will install the following distribution sets:
+This project builds the Haiku VM image for the [cross-platform-actions/action](https://github.com/cross-platform-actions/action) GitHub action.
+The image contains a standard Haiku installation.

-* Kernel (GENERIC)
-* Kernel modules
-* Base
-* Configuration files
-* Compiler tools
-* X11 base and clients
-* X11 programming
-* X11 configuration
-* X11 fonts
-* X11 servers

-In addition to the above file sets, the following packages are installed as well:
+The following packages are installed as well:

 * bash
 * curl
-* pkgin
 * rsync
-* sudo

-Except for the root user, there's one additional user, `runner`, which is the user that will be running the commands in the GitHub action.
-This user is allowed use `sudo` without a password.
+Since Haiku is not a multiuser system, there's only one user named `user`.

 ## Architectures and Versions